Can the Chinese Hack Into My Solar System?

 A utility company running thousands of acres of solar in the Mojave Desert is definitely in the crosshairs of threat actors.
 The infrastructure, including inverters, is heavily instrumented and automated with numerous entry points that adversaries can exploit.

 A solar farm with thousands of pieces of equipment allows threat actors to take operations down in one fell swoop.
-Moreover, crippling a giant solar field offers a much bigger bang for the buck for achieving geopolitical ends (i.e., making a statement with high visibility attacks) than taking down a rural Oklahoma gas station.
+Moreover, crippling a giant solar field offers a much bigger bang for the buck for achieving geopolitical ends (i.e., making a statement with high-visibility attacks) than taking down a rural Oklahoma gas station.

 Beware of sensational news